 - Blinking of the Distance Sensor Light

 Have your students add bricks to personalize their dancers.

 Simplify this lesson by:

-- Exploring the functions of the motor and how to control it with different units (e.g., motor run for seconds, for degrees, for rotations), use the Motors and Sensors getting started material to help you.
+- Exploring the functions of the motor and how to control it using different units (e.g., motor run for seconds, for degrees, for rotations), use the Motors and Sensors getting started material to help you